TalaoDAO/oidc4vc-server/privacy_en.md

 ## What personal data collected about me ?

-When you request credentials, you provide us with personal information that includes your given name, family name, your decentralized identifier(DID), email , phone number, blockchain address, social network login.
+When you request credentials, you provide us with personal information that may includes your given name, family name, birth date, birth place, passport number, face pictures, gender, ID card number, decentralized identifier(DID), email , phone number, blockchain address, social network login.
 Those data are stored in your smartphone.

+We collect a photo for the purpose of age estimation and that we do that under the lawful processing ground of consent.

+We collect the Passebase KYC ID associated with your decentralized identity and we do so under the lawful processing ground of consent.

 ## When ?